-In general, the load-deflection behavior of the repaired beams is nearly similar to that of the original beams, Figs.(13) to (20).
-The deflections at shear cracking loads and maximum deflections of the repaired beams are (in general) greater than the corresponding deflections of the original beams, Table (8).
+In general, the load-deflection behavior of the repaired beams is nearly similar to that of the original beam, Figs.(10 to 14).
+The deflections at shear cracking loads $D_c$ and maximum deflections $D{max}$ of the repaired beams are greater than the corresponding deflections of the original beams, Table (8).